silentorb/business-solutions/cssp-comparison.md

 * In order to synchronize the mark price with the index price, winning positions periodically pay losing positions
 * The less mentioned secondary purpose of funding payments is to incentive less attractive counter-positions
 * A CSSP does not have a mark price to synchronize
-* A CSSP has minimal dependence on counterparties
+* A CSSP has minimal dependence on counter-positions

 ## No Auto-Deleveraging

 * Due to leveraging and the rigid design of perpetual position state, perpetual platforms need secondary systems that pay debts of bankrupt positions with funds from profitable positions
 * Since a CSSP does not need leveraging, has more dynamic positions, and is continually realized, it does not need auto-deleveraging
 * The essence of auto-deleveraging inherently happens in a CSSP and in a more fair and balanced manner
-  * If a market dramatically shifts so that some positions lose everything, the winning positions don't need to be tapped for funds—they will simply have a smaller counter-pool and smaller profits
+  * If a market dramatically shifts so that some positions lose everything, the winning positions don't need to be directly tapped for funds—they will simply have a smaller counter-pool and smaller profits

 ## Automatic Risk Adjustment